 - Waldruhe Park fall zone material replacement from sand to engineered wood fiber mulch and replacement of 2 bay swing set

-- Miami View Park, Omietanski Park, Zengel Park and Crains Run Park fall zone material replacement from sand to engineered mulch
+- Miami View Park, Omietanski Park, Zengel Park and Crains Run Park fall zone material replacement from sand to engineered wood fiber mulch

 Contractual and Township Maintenance